dotnet/training-tutorials/content/csharp/getting-started/encapsulation-oop.md

 }
 ```

-Implementing an interface from a class is done just like inheriting from a class.
-However, if the class being defined inherits from a base class, that base class must be listed first before any interfaces after the ``:``.
+Implementing an interface from a class is done just like inheriting from a class, however, if the class being defined inherits from a base class, that base class must be listed first before any interfaces after the ``:``.
 For example:

 ```c#
 public class InMemoryProductRepository : BaseRepository, IProductRepository
 ```

 ### Tip {.tip .java}
-> C# interfaces function identically to Java interfaces.
-However, C# uses the ``:`` operator instead of Java's ``implements`` keyword.
+> C# interfaces function identically to Java interfaces, however, C# uses the ``:`` operator instead of Java's ``implements`` keyword.

 A class that lists an interface in its definition must implement all of that interface's members or a compilation error will occur.